WildCodeSchool/create-js-monorepo/README.md

 - Clone this repo, enter it
 - If you are using `yarn` or `pnpm`, adapt the `config/cli` in `package.json`
 - Run command `npm install`
-- _NB: To launch the backend server, you'll need an environment file with database name.
+- _NB: To launch the backend server, you'll need an environment file with database credentials.
 You'll find a template one in `backend/.env.sample`_

 ### Available Commands